|Degrees:||M.A., Ph.D. (New School for Social Research)|

 |Office:||D499 LA (Loeb Building)|

-I supervise graduate students in the following areas:
+I supervise undergraduate and graduate students in the following areas:

 - Critical histories of international law